João Ricardo (footballer, born 1970): Club career

-The son of Portuguese settlers, João Ricardo was born in Sá da Bandeira, Portuguese Angola.
+The son of Portuguese settlers, João Ricardo was born in Luanda, Portuguese Angola.
 He returned to his parents' homeland in 1974, aged four, with the family moving to Leiria where he started playing youth football, making his senior debuts with the same team, amateurs Sport Clube Leiria e Marrazes.

 João Ricardo joined Académico de Viseu FC in the 1993 summer, playing four seasons in the second division and one in the third with the club.
 His first Primeira Liga experience arrived with S.C.
 Salgueiros, but he could only appear once in the league in his three seasons combined.

 João Ricardo returned to the second level in 2001 with Moreirense FC, playing in all the matches in his first year as the Moreira de Cónegos side, led by Manuel Machado, promoted to the top flight for the first time ever.
 He maintained his first-choice status in two of the following three years, suffering relegation in 2005.

 After more than one year without a club, 37-year-old João Ricardo returned to his nation of birth and signed for Atlético Petróleos de Luanda, being included in the squad that competed in the 2007 edition of the CAF Champions League.
 He retired from the game in the following year, but returned three years later for a brief spell in Indonesia with Semarang United FC.